Richard Mayhew: Early life and career

 Richard Mayhew was born on April 3, 1924, in Amityville, New York, to Native American and African American parents.
 His father Alvin Mayhew, was of Montaukett/Shinnecock descent and his mother, Lillian Goldman Mayhew was of African American and Cherokee-Lumbee descent.
 He was an enrolled-citizen of the Montaukett Indian Nation.
 His mother would take him to New York City to see paintings, and he was inspired at a young age by George Inness paintings.
 As a teenager he studied with medical illustrator James Willson.

 Mayhew was in the United States Marines with the Montford Point Marines, rising to the rank of first sergeant during World War II.
 However, in a 2019 interview, Mayhew stated he did not identify with his time in military service, and it inspired his interest in interdisciplinary studies.

 Mayhew studied at the Art Students League of New York and with artist Edwin Dickinson.
 Later attending Brooklyn Museum Art School in 1948 to 1959, and studying with Reuben Tam.
 He also took some courses at Columbia University.
 He worked as a china decorator in the late 1940s in New York, where he met his first wife Dorothy Zuccarini.

 Mayhew was a Jazz singer in the 1950s, performing in small clubs in New York City and in the Borscht Belt of the Catskill Mountains.
-In 1955 he had his first solo exhibition in Brooklyn, and he ended his singing career.
+In 1955 he had his first solo exhibition at the Brooklyn Museum, and he ended his singing career.
+In 1957 he had his first solo gallery show at Morris Gallery.

 In 1958, Mayhew won the John Hay Whitney Fellowship and took his family with him to Europe.
 In the 1960s, he illustrated children's books.